Guruprasadnpk/imageshare/ReadMe.md

 * `UpdateImage` - Updates an Image item created by a current user.
 A shape of data send by a client application to this function can be found in the `ImageUpdate.ts` file

-It receives an object that contains four fields that can be updated in a Image item:
+It receives an object that contains four fields that are updated in a Image item:

 ```json
 {